unoplatform/uno/doc/articles/controls/MediaPlayerElement.md

 ### Android

-Add the folowwing to your AndroidManifest.xml
+Add the following to your AndroidManifest.xml

 ```xml
 <!-- Required to play remote media -->